yourvinii/Project2/README.md

 # Developer name

-This project is crated by Vinayak Majhi
+This project is crated by Vinayak Majhi.